Post-Disaster Affected Area Segmentation with a Vision Transformer (ViT)-based EVAP Model using Sentinel-2 and Formosat-5 Imagery: Related Works

-\subsection{2.1 Disaster-Affected Area Segmentation}
+\subsection{Disaster-Affected Area Segmentation}

 Accurate semantic segmentation of disaster-affected regions in remote sensing imagery is crucial for rapid damage assessment.
 Traditional techniques often relied on spectral indices or simple thresholding to delineate affected areas (e.g., using NDWI for floods or Normalized Burn Ratio (NBR) for burn scars), but recent deep learning models have substantially improved segmentation accuracy.
-For instance, Fakhri and Gkanatsios \cite{fakhri2025Flood} applied an attention-based U-Net to Sentinel-1 Synthetic Aperture Radar (SAR) images for flood mapping, achieving high precision and recall ($\sim$0.90) in delineating flooded regions.
+For instance, \citet{fakhri2025Flood} applied an attention-based U-Net to Sentinel-1 Synthetic Aperture Radar (SAR) images for flood mapping, achieving high precision and recall ($\sim$0.90) in delineating flooded regions.
 Their attention-based model could extract water inundation areas from post-flood SAR scenes.

-In landslide segmentation, Li et al. \cite{li2023landslide} propose an improved U-Net architecture with dilated convolutions and an efficient multiscale attention (EMA) mechanism, which enhances the extraction of features for landslide scars.
+In landslide segmentation, \citet{li2023landslide} propose an improved U-Net architecture with dilated convolutions and an efficient multiscale attention (EMA) mechanism, which enhances the extraction of features for landslide scars.
 By redesigning the encoder and introducing a novel skip-connection module, their model outperformed the vanilla U-Net by $\sim$2--3\% in mIoU and F1-score.
-Wildfire damage mapping has similarly benefited from tailored CNN architectures: Khankeshizadeh et al. develop a dual-path attention residual U-Net that fuses multispectral optical and SAR imagery to segment burned areas \cite{khankeshizadeh2024}.
-The model "DPAttResU-Net" uses parallel encoder streams for Sentinel-1 and Sentinel-2 imagery and channel-spatial attention blocks to emphasize burn signatures, enabling precise delineation of burned areas.
+Wildfire damage mapping has similarly benefited from tailored CNN architectures: \citet{khankeshizadeh2024} develop a dual-path attention residual U-Net that fuses multispectral optical and SAR imagery to segment burned areas.
 Experiments in multiple wildfire cases showed that the approach achieved IoU up to 89.3\%, outperforming conventional U-Net baselines.
-These advances demonstrate that purpose-built deep networks (often inspired by U-Net) can accurately segment flooded regions, landslides, and burn scars from VHR images, markedly improving over threshold-based methods in complicate disaster scenarios.

-\subsection{2.2 Post-Disaster Change Detection}
+\subsection{Post-Disaster Change Detection}